jordanleeevans/debrief/README.md

 ![Python](https://img.shields.io/badge/python-3.12+-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)

-A Discord bot powered by Google's Gemini AI that automatically extracts and analyzes Call of Duty: Black Ops 7 game statistics from screenshot images.
+A Discord bot powered by Google's Gemini AI that extracts and analyzes Call of Duty: Black Ops 7 game statistics from screenshot images.

 ![An example of the discord bot taking a request via the `!stats` command and returning a result from Gemini AI](./public/analysis-example.gif)
 ![An example of the discord bot taking a request via the `!query` command and returning a result from the database, using natural language, leveraging Gemini AI](./public/query-example.gif)